salielim/hawkerpreneur/README.md

 Community Posts (/microposts)

+* Protected - only viewable if user is logged in
 * Create posts about favourite hawker personalities, stalls, dishes and more.
 * Upload pictures of food, new menu items, hawker chefs and more
 * Tag the hawker centre

+Community Members (/users)

+* Protected - only viewable if user is logged in
+* Network and meet other Hawkerpreneurs and hawker enthusiasts
+* View posts of each member

 Hawker Centres (/hawkers)

 * View hawker centres location in the map
 * Click on pin on the map to be directed to posts tagged with the hawker centre’s name
 * Similarly, click on the hawker centre’s name to be directed to related posts

-Community Members (/users)

-* Network and meet other Hawkerpreneurs and hawker enthusiasts
-* View posts of each member

 Info & News (/info)

 * One-stop info for Hawkerpreneurs